Birtwistel History, Family Crest & Coats of Arms

 The surname Birtwistel was first found in Lancashire, where one of the first records of the family was Ellis de Birtwisle, rector of the church of St. Elphin, Warrington, Lancashire from 1368 to 1370.

-Important Dates for the Birtwistel family
+Early History of the Birtwistel family

 This web page shows only a small excerpt of our Birtwistel research.
 Another 115 words (8 lines of text) covering the years 1285, 1329, 1379, 1397, 1460, 1594, 1618 and 1619 are included under the topic Early Birtwistel History in all our PDF Extended History products and printed products wherever possible.